This community is no longer active. Please check out the final post and ask your question at Dreamwidth.

 Multiple inquiries are allowed within the same post.

 This community was created to serve a fairly specific function, and to that end, posts to the community should be limited to identification requests about books, short stories, poems, or plays published in print format.
-If you have any other book-related posting you want to make, please contact pisica to ask.
 If you would like to identify an item of some other form of media, the following communities might be helpful:

 whatwasthatfilm -- for identification of movies and TV shows whatwasthatsong -- for identification of songs whatwasthatone -- for identification of anything from songs and movies to websites and clothing/accessory brand names

 If you are looking for book recommendations or other general information about books, authors, etc., the following communities may be a good starting point: